AIGAdc/dcdesignweek.org/source/_events/test-event-4.markdown

 ---
 title: Test Event 4
-date: 2019-09-01 12:00:00 -04:00
+date: 2019-09-04 12:00:00 -04:00
-published: false
+published: true
 position: 1
 description: Join AIGA DC & DC Design Week as we celebrate the start of DC Design Week 2019 with music from Shaolin Jazz and an exhibition with Globe Collection and Press at MICA at Big Chief in Ivy City!
 status:
   is-coming-soon: false
+  coming-soon-message: This Event is Coming Soon.
+  is-sold-out: false
-  sold-out-message: Sold Out — This Event Sold Out
+  sold-out-message: This Event is Sold Out.
   is-featured-on-events: true
   is-featured-on-home: true
-  featured-event-message: 'Wowza!
-Check it!
-This is rad! '
+  featured-event-message: This Event is SUPER Special.
-  has-occurred: false
+  has-occured: false
-  has-occurred-message: EVENT PASSED! — EVENT PASSED!
+  occured-message: This Event has Passed.
 event:
-  date: 2019-09-20 18:00:00 -04:00
+  date: 2019-09-23 18:00:00 -04:00
-  image: "/uploads/event-opening-party.jpg"
+  image: "/uploads/dcdw-2016-pattern.jpg"
   start-time: 6:00pm
   end-time: 9:00pm
   has-external-url: false